openMF/web-app/README.md

 ng serve
 ```

-The application is using the demo server with basic authentication by default.
+The application is using the development server with basic authentication by default.
 The credentials for the same are:

     Username - mifos
     Password - password

 **Important Note:** Please do not make any alterations to these credentials.

-If you are running into issues with the demo server, please see available alternatives [here](https://groups.google.com/d/msg/mifosdeveloper/7hi_fpunnqE/uD0yQytwFwAJ).

 ### Development server